By the way, ladies and gentlemen, an observation slash question about journalism.

 One jobs report, and all of a sudden all's lost.

-One jobs report, and all of a sudden, George Bush rears his head, poisoning the Democrat Party well, once again.
+One jobs report, and all of a sudden, George Bush rears his head, poisoning the Democrat Party well once again.

 But then there's another problem because other Democrats are off the reservation on this in their own way.

-They were nauseating this kind of politics he doesn't like.
+This kind of politics he doesn't like.

 And you may not have heard this because it was on CNN last night on Piers Morgan, and nobody is watching CNN.